Find Young Couples Wanting to Adopt, Older Couples Looking to Adopt

 The general age range that adoption professionals require is usually about 25 to 55.
 So, most of the adoptive parents you’ll see through an agency are within that age range.

-In their home study, hopeful adoptive parents are assessed on their physical, mental, emotional, financial and practical readiness to welcome a child.
-It’s important that the adoptive parents be at an age where they can physically provide for their child throughout the years.
+Before being approved to adopt, hopeful adoptive parents are assessed on their physical, mental, emotional, financial and practical readiness to welcome a child.
+It’s important that the adoptive parents be at an age where they can provide for their child throughout the years.
+Thorough screening processes ensure that any adoptive families you are considering will be able to provide for your child.
+This extensive screening also makes sure that the hopeful adoptive family has been deemed healthy enough to adopt and parent your child for years to come.

 You probably have some type of image in your head when you try to picture your child growing up with his or her parents.
 How old are your child’s parents in this mental image?
 No matter what ages you prefer, there are families who are eagerly waiting for a child.

-Thinking about placing your child with a young couple?
+Thinking about placing your child with a young couple looking to adopt?
 Adoption professionals, again, often set the minimum age to adopt anywhere from 18 to 25, depending on the state, the type of adoption and the adoption professional.
+There are many young couples in their 20s and 30s who are longing for the opportunity to become parents.

-- Younger couples may be most able to physically “keep up” with the energy of a young, growing child.
+- Younger couples looking to adopt may be most able to physically “keep up” with the energy of a young, growing child.

 - Your child’s parents may have more remaining years to share with your child.

-- Younger couples may have less experience with children.
+- Younger couples looking to adopt may have less experience with children.

-- A younger couple may have spent less time together than an older couple, so they may not have the relationship strength that comes with time and experience.
+- A younger couple looking to adopt may have spent less time together than an older couple, so they may not have the relationship strength that comes with time and experience.

 They’re neither on the “young” side of the adoption age requirements, nor the “older” side.
-For many expectant parents considering placing their child for adoption, this can represent the best of both worlds.
+For many expectant parents considering placing their child for adoption, parents in this age range can represent the best of both worlds.

 - Middle-aged couples may have more experience with children and in their relationship than younger couples, but more playful energy than an older couple.